There’s a certain type of person who always sounds on the brink of something impressive, but somehow never actually gets anywhere.

 14. They romanticise the struggle without experiencing it.

 They often talk about the challenges and hardships associated with achieving their goals, despite not having faced these struggles themselves.
-This romanticisation of the journey can become a way of feeling accomplished without actually embarking on the path.
+Of course, romanticising the journey can become a way of feeling accomplished without actually embarking on the path.

 15. They constantly look for new information without applying what they already know.

 They’re always on the hunt for the next self-help book, motivational seminar, or productivity hack.
 However, they rarely put into practice the knowledge they already possess.
-This constant pursuit of new information becomes a form of avoidance, preventing them from taking action based on what they already know.
+Constantly chasing new information becomes a form of avoidance, preventing them from taking action based on what they already know.

 16. They talk more about their potential than their actual achievements.

 These people often speak in terms of what they could do or what they’re capable of, rather than what they’ve actually done.
-This focus on potential over achievement allows them to maintain a sense of capability without the risk of failure that comes with actual attempts.
+Caring more about potential than achievement allows them to maintain a sense of capability without the risk of failure that comes with actual attempts.

 17. They measure progress by how busy they feel, not by results.

 They often mistake being busy for being productive.
 They might spend hours “working” on their goals, but achieve little of substance.
-This focus on activity over outcomes allows them to feel like they’re making progress when they’re actually just spinning their wheels.
+Being more focused on activity than outcomes allows them to feel like they’re making progress when they’re actually just spinning their wheels.